-- I am considering a career in one of the caring professions. - I want to develop practical skills in communication and research as well as a broad understanding of health, social care and early-years services. - I want to take part in work experience.
-As part of the Diploma the student will undertake, a placement at Alder Hey Children's hospital.
-This is a fantastic opportunity and provides valuable of experience working alongside health care professionals and observing their job role in the work place.
-It will help you to write an excellent UCAS statement and enhance your chances of getting interviews at universities and on other vocational courses.
+- I am considering a career in one of the caring professions. - I want to develop practical skills in communication and research as well as a broad understanding of health, social care and early-years services.

 What does the course consist of and how is this course assessed?